 The pursuit of an online master’s degree in social work is a significant undertaking with tremendous rewards.
 Prospective students often have many questions.
 Below are a few of the most common:

 What is required for admission into the program?

-Applicants must hold a bachelor’s degree, preferably in the liberal arts, from an accredited college or university, and an undergraduate GPA of at least 3.0 (B) is required.
+Applicants must hold a bachelor’s degree, preferably in the liberal arts, from an accredited college or university.
 Candidates with at least 2 years of supervised, direct human or social service experience may apply to be considered for the Human Service Experience Track (a single 1,000 hour field internship).

 Graduates of an undergraduate Bachelor of Social Work program accredited by the Council on Social Work Education may apply to the Advanced Standing track for admission, if the following requirements are met:

 - A minimum undergraduate academic average of 3.0 (B)

 - The Bachelor of Social Work degree must have been received within 6 years of entry into the program.